 1. Establish communication link between EUT and base station emulation by air link.
 2. Consider the SAR test reduction per FCC KDB guide line.
-For GSM/GPRS/EGPRS, set EUT into highest output power channel with test mode which has the maximum source-based time-averaged burst power listed in power table.
-If the source-based time-average output power for each data mode of EGPRS is lower than that in normal GPRS mode, then testing under EGPRS mode is not necessary.
+For FM, set EUT into highest output power channel with test mode which has the maximum source-based time-averaged burst power listed in power table.
 3. Place the EUT in the selected test position.
-(Cheek, tilt or flat) 4.
-Perform SAR testing at highest output power channel under the selected test mode.
+4. Perform SAR testing at highest output power channel under the selected test mode.
 If the measured 1-g SAR is ≤ 0.8 W/kg, then testing for the other channel will not be performed.
 5. When SAR is <0.8 W/kg, no repeated SAR measurement is required